soodoku/tldr/summaries/27_noise.md

 5. Wine "experts": "When wine experts at a major US wine competition tasted the same wines twice, they scored only 18% of the wines identically" https://www.sjakes.com/wp-content/uploads/2009/07/Robert-Hodgson-Tasting-Unconsistent.pdf

+### Callouts

-6. book: "when the same software developers were asked on two separate days to estimate the completion time for the same task, the hours they projected differed by 71%, on average."
+1. book: "when the same software developers were asked on two separate days to estimate the completion time for the same task, the hours they projected differed by 71%, on average."
     paper: "In this paper, we report from an experiment where **seven** experienced software professionals estimated the same sixty software development tasks over a period of three months.
 Six of the sixty tasks were estimated twice.
 We found a high degree of inconsistency in the software professionals’ effort estimates.
 The mean difference of the effort estimates of the same task by the same estimator was as much as 71%.
 The correlation between the corresponding estimates was 0.7." https://www.sciencedirect.com/science/article/abs/pii/S0164121207000714

+2. The word 'noise' is used inconsistently in the book.
+   In the equation they write: Overall Error (MSE) = Bias2 + Noise2
+   But in many places, by noise, authors just mean the MSE.

 ### Why does 'noise' go unnoticed?